https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: Accelerated BSNid:26450

 • Items 1-5 are waived for those with an Associate of Arts or Associate of Science degree from a public regionally accredited college in Oklahoma.

-• Please note that general education requirements will NOT be waived for Associate of Applied Science or Associate of Applied Art degrees.
+• Please note that general requirements will NOT be waived for an Associate of Applied Science or Associate of Applied Art degrees.

 • Items 1-6 are waived for those with a Bachelor’s degree from a US regionally accredited college or university.